Assignment Markets with Budget Constraints: An Iterative Auction

-As we described above, by Proposition \ref{prop:reachable_alloc}, we can reach any core outcome which is Pareto optimal for the bidders with our auction, and Proposition \ref{prop:welfmax_among_pareto} says that one of them must be welfare-maximizing.
-Now if we always have $|I^t| = 1$, the outcome of our auction is unique which proves our first main result. \begin{theorem} Bidders in $I^t$ in Step 3 of the auction can be chosen such that the outcome of the auction is a welfare-maximizing core outcome.
+As we described above, by Proposition \ref{prop:reachable_alloc}, we can reach any core outcome which is Pareto-optimal for the bidders with our auction, and Proposition \ref{prop:welfmax_among_pareto} says that one of them must be surplus-maximizing.
+Now, if we always have $|I^t| = 1$, the outcome of our auction is unique, which proves our first main result. \begin{theorem} Bidders in $I^t$ in Step 3 of the auction can be chosen such that the outcome of the auction is a surplus-maximizing core outcome.

-In particular, if $|I^t|=1$ whenever Step 3 is reached, the unique outcome of the auction is a welfare-maximizing core outcome. \end{theorem}
+In particular, if $|I^t|=1$ whenever Step 3 is reached, the unique outcome of the auction is a surplus-maximizing core outcome. \end{theorem}

+Note that perturbing the budgets is no solution as it randomizes the choice of the winner and can lead to arbitrarily low surplus.
+Let us emphasize that the algorithm does not require value or budget queries and it relies on demand queries based on prices only, which is similar to auction mechanisms used in the field.

-Note that knowledge of the bidders' demand sets does not suffice in order to always choose the ``correct'' bidders in Step 3 to reach a welfare-maximizing outcome.
+Knowledge of the bidders' demand sets does not suffice in order to always choose the ``correct'' bidders in Step 3 to reach a surplus-maximizing outcome.
 Our hardness result in Section \ref{sec:value_queries} implies that even with perfect knowledge of the bidders' preferences, choosing the correct bidders in Step 3 is NP-hard.
-However, our simple ex-post condition $|I^t| = 1$ at least gives the auctioneer a simple certificate of optimality.
-If the auction is in general position, then the auction is ex post incentive-compatible, which follows from the original work by \citet{demange1986multi} and the paper by \citet{aggarwal}.
-The question is if this algorithm or any other algorithm where the bidders' preferences are no further restricted can be incentive-compatible.
-Unfortunately, the answer is no because incentive-compatibility goes against envy-freeness and therefore the core definition as we show next.
+However, our condition $|I^t| = 1$ at least gives the auctioneer a simple certificate of optimality. \MB{Note that if budgets are drawn from a continuous distribution, the probability that two bidders have the same budget is zero.
+With the use of proxy agents, the bid increments can be very small such that even if the bid space is discretized, the probability of $|I^t| > 1$ is very small. }

-\begin{theorem} In assignment markets with payoff-maximizing but budget constrained bidders there is no incentive-compatible mechanism terminating in a core-stable solution for every input. \end{theorem}

-\begin{proof} By the direct revelation principle, we may assume that bidders report their exact valuations, as well as their budgets to the auctioneer.
-Consider a market with three bidders $1,2,3$ and two items $A, B$.
-Let $\mcal{M}((v_1,b^1),\dots,(v_3,b^3)) = (\mu,p)$ denote a mechanism, mapping the bidders' reported valuations and budgets to a core-stable outcome with respect to their reports.